Paul Munster: Playing career

-Coaching career
+Managerial career

+Sweden clubs

 In 2012, Munster retired from competitive football in order to manage Assyriska BK in the Swedish Football Division 2.
 The following season he was appointed manager of Örebro Syrianska IF in the Division 1.
 In 2014, he was given managerial responsibilities at BK Forward, and was appointed head coach of the Örebro SK under-19 team.
-On 24 February 2019, Munster was named the head coach for the Vanuatu national football team.
-Eight months later, he was offered a contract to manage Bhayangkara F.C. in the Indonesian Liga 1.
-Munster left Bhayangkara on 31 March 2022, after his contract wasn't renewed.

 Minerva Punjab

 On 8 August 2018, Munster was appointed Technical Director and Head Coach for Indian I-League club Minerva Punjab.
+Munster won the Punjab Super State League for the first time in the clubs history after going undefeated in 11 games, adding a 2nd trophy winning the J&K Invitational cup.
 On 8 February 2019, he announced his resignation, citing personal reasons.

+Vanuatu

+On 24 February 2019, Munster was named the head coach for the Vanuatu national football team.

 Bhayangkara FC

-On 1 September 2019, Munster was appointed as the new Head Coach for Indonesian club Bhayangkara F.C.
+Eight months later, he was offered a contract to manage Bhayangkara F.C. in the Indonesian Liga 1, and he was appointed as their new coach on 1 September 2019.

+Arriving halfway through the season with the club in 13th place, Munster managed to finish the season in 4th place and as Siem Reap Super Asia Cup Champions, beating Malaysian club Petaling Jaya City 2–1 in the final in Cambodia.

-Arriving half way through the season with the club in 13th place, Munster managed to finish the season in 4th place and as Siem Reap Super Asia Cup Champions, beating Malaysian club Petaling Jaya City 2—1 in the final in Cambodia.
+Arriving halfway through the season with the club in 13th place, Munster managed to finish the season in 4th place and as Siem Reap Super Asia Cup Champions, beating Malaysian club Petaling Jaya City 2–1 in the final in Cambodia.

+The 2021–22 Season was Munster's final season with the club, finishing in 3rd place, and qualifying for the AFC Cup.

-The 2021 Season was Munster's final season with the club, finishing in 3rd place, qualifying for the AFC Cup.
+The 2021–22 Season was Munster's final season with the club, finishing in 3rd place, and qualifying for the AFC Cup.
+Munster left Bhayangkara on 31 March 2022, after his contract wasn't renewed.